jesajx/NSE-lab-documentation/docs/pages/guides/hardware/uart.md

 # Analyzing UART

+## What is UART?

+[UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) is a hardware component used to implement [serial communication](https://en.wikipedia.org/wiki/Serial_communication).
+Often the term "UART" and "serial" will be used interchangably to refer to the full setup (hardware, cable, protocol, communication, etc.).

+Serial communication is the idea of sending one bit at a time over a interface.
+This is usually done over a single wire but there are more complex ways (e.g. USB where there are is a "twisted pair" of wires).
+This is a opposed to parallel communication where multiple bits are sent at once (which requires multiple wires).

 ## 1. UART internals

 * Designed for two different components on a device to talk to each other